microbecode/evm-connector/README.md

 <p>Q: Why is there an option to specify the execution type?
 A: Normally you can just leave this to be the default value.But if you need, for example, the return value from a state-changing function, you can change this to "Local call" to simulate calling the function as type `view` even if really isn't a `view` function.
 This way you can get the resulting data (although no state changes are performed).</p>

+### Future development

+Some future development is considered and issues are created for those this repo.
+Please feel free to leave feedback!

 ## Technical stuff

 ### Technologies used